 Virva Hyttinen is a researcher at the VATT Institute for Economic Research and at the Department of Health and Social Management at the University of Eastern Finland.
 At VATT, Virva is working on the Neurogenomics project aimed to study the effectiveness and cost-effectiveness of diagnostics based on genome-based data on the treatment of advanced neurological disorders.
-Virva is finishing her doctoral thesis on factors related to the use of potentially inappropriate medicine (PIM) by older people and the connection between the use of PIMs and the use and costs of healthcare services by using national register data.
+In her doctoral thesis Virva has studied factors related to the use of potentially inappropriate medicine (PIM) by older people and the connection between the use of PIMs and the use and costs of healthcare services by using national register data.

 Hyttinen Virva, Jyrkkä Johanna, Saastamoinen Leena K, Vartiainen Anna-Kaisa & Valtonen Hannu.
 Patient- and health care supply-related factors associated with initiation of potentially inappropriate medication in community-dwelling older adults.
 Basic & Clinical Pharmacology & Toxicology 2018 Jul 13. doi: 10.1111/bcpt.13096